Home/Compare/Musaffa vs Zoya: Which Halal Stock Screener Is Better?

 How to choose between them

-Stock universe matters because it changes the actual investor experience, not just the marketing label.
+Coverage matters because it changes the actual investor experience, not just the marketing label.
 Compare how each platform handles this point in account setup, product selection, ongoing monitoring, and exit or transfer steps.

-Free vs paid access matters because it changes the actual investor experience, not just the marketing label.
+Result conflicts matters because it changes the actual investor experience, not just the marketing label.
 Compare how each platform handles this point in account setup, product selection, ongoing monitoring, and exit or transfer steps.

-Portfolio tools
+Portfolio workflow

 Separate managed allocation from research tooling.
 Some platforms help build or manage a portfolio; others only help decide whether a stock, fund, or product belongs in a separate brokerage account.